Find summary of programs to help with bills.

 - Section 8 Housing assistance.
 This is a federal government funded program that helps low income and others with paying rent.
 Learn more on this program.

 - Health insurance plans and bills.
 Find the lowest priced health insurance plans and save money on medical care.
 More.

 - Homeowners insurance.
 Save over 20% insuring your property.
 More.

 Medical bills and debt

 - Save 65% on COBRA health insurance plans if you lose your job or health insurance.
+It assists the unemployed with medical needs.
 More.

 - Dental assistance can be obtained from clinics and centers in your state.
 Many offer a sliding fee scale, which means the dental care is offered at no cost or for free.
 More on clinics for dental care.

 - Free community clinics are located in every state, and they provide either free or low cost medical and dental care to people of all backgrounds, regardless of their ability to pay the bills.
 More on community clinics.